abhitekula/TankTrouble/DEVELOPMENT.md

 * Add collision detection of missile with other tank.
 * Added score and FPS
 * Added round reset
+* Create the actual maze and place it on the screen.
+* Add audio and sound effects.
+* Add Pause Menu.

 ## Solved Issues
 * OpenFrameworks wrapper for Box2d does not behave the same as regular Box2d.